DavedCV/algorithms-pt1/README.md

 # algorithms-pt1
-Exercises and assignemnts of coursera algorithms course from princeton university
+Exercises and assignments of coursera algorithms course from princeton university